mcericson/Lossy_2023/03_02/README.md

     Importantly, you will replace "PATH/TO/IMAGE" with the file name of your prepared image ex:
     ` node app.js -i RGB.jpeg`
+9. You may have to downgrade your node js version.
+To do this enter the following into the command line:
+$ npm install -g n
+$ n 16.17.0

 ## Setup B(Web - up to 1000px image)